urbanairship/passtools-api/README.md

 The primary concept is that passes are created from pass templates.

 Passes can then be
+* Created with your custom data
+* Completely changed and re-added to an existing user's Passbook
-* Updated so they they can be updated on an existing iPhone PassBook and later automatically through a push notification system (coming soon).
+* Updated with certain field changes, so the user's pass would be updated automatically via push notification (coming soon).
 * Delivered through your own systems (emails, as URLs or SMS) to your consumers.

 We will then report analytics on the number of installs/uninstalls through the passtools.com UI.